NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 Missing values in our data need to be imputed.
 The default :term:`Imputation` implemented by NannyML imputes the most frequent value for categorical features and the mean for continuous features.
-These defaults can be overridden with an instannce of `SimpleImputer`_ class in which cases NannyML will perform the imputation as instructed.
+These defaults can be overridden with an instance of `SimpleImputer`_ class in which cases NannyML will perform the imputation as instructed.
 An example where custom imputation strategies are used can be seen below: